feifel/jtra/SPECS.md

   - Select type **`Break`** to start a break.
 - Keyboard shortcuts: **Enter** = confirm current, **Escape** = confirm current.
 - **Snooze / reschedule next popup**: The user can manually change when the next popup will appear, useful for meetings or focused work sessions.
-- **App close behavior**: When the app is closed and the current task is not already a `Break`, a `Break` entry is automatically created to mark the end of the work session.
-This ensures all time is accounted for.
+- **App close behavior**: When the browser tab is closed, the current task and time are saved to IndexedDB.
+On the next session, gap detection prompts the user to account for the time away.
+If the gap is not filled with a specific task, a `Break` entry is created automatically.

 #### Next Popup Time Display and Control